leviduan/leviduan.github.io/quickstart/content/posts/SGBusLahTermsofService.md

 ### 1. Acceptance of Terms

-By downloading, installing, or using SG Bus Lah! ("the App"), you agree to be bound by these Terms of Service.
+By downloading, installing, or using SG BusGo! ("the App"), you agree to be bound by these Terms of Service.
 If you do not agree to these terms, please do not use the App.

 ### 2. Description of Service

-SG Bus Lah! is a public transport companion app for Singapore that provides:
+SG BusGo! is a public transport companion app for Singapore that provides:
 - Real-time bus arrival information
 - MRT/LRT route planning
 - Nearby stops discovery